MelvinKhakabo/python_crash_course/Chapter1/Readme.md

 You are all set!
 And as a gesture of goodluck, try printing the basic python code to get you started.
 Try code: print("Hello, World!)

+Summary
+In this chapter you learned a bit about Python in general, and you installed Python to your system if it wasn’t already there.
+You also installed a text editor to make it easier to write Python code.
+You learned to run snippets of
+Python code in a terminal session, and you ran your first actual program, hello_world.py.
+You probably learned a bit about troubleshooting as well.
+In the next chapter you’ll learn about the different kinds of data you can work with in your Python programs, and you’ll learn to use variables as well.